-- Gender of persons receiving services: The persons served are nearly equally divided between male and female. - 4.
-How will the program reduce the potential of abuse and/or harm to people related to the gender of people receiving services?
-There are no noted risks in this area. - 5.
-Describe the range of mental functioning of persons receiving services: Approximately sixty percent (60%) are in the severe and profound range of developmental disability. - 6.
-How will the program reduce the potential of abuse and/or harm to people related to the mental functioning of people receiving services?
+3. Gender of persons receiving services:

+The persons served are nearly equally divided between male and female.

+4. How will the program reduce the potential of abuse and/or harm to people related to the gender of people receiving services?

+There are no noted risks in this area.

+5. Describe the range of mental functioning of persons receiving services:

+Approximately five percent (5%) are in the severe range of developmental disability.
+Approximately five percent (5%) have a primary diagnosis of mental illness with no developmental disability.

+6. How will the program reduce the potential of abuse and/or harm to people related to the mental functioning of people receiving services?

 The persons are grouped in training areas considering their vulnerabilities.
 Physical separation of persons may be used during training to further minimize the risk of abuse or neglect.
-Each training area is designed to serve from 12 to 20 people.
-These persons are served with staff ratios ranging from 1:1 to 1:3, with an overall ratio of approximately 1:3.
-Ratios may be higher at times (i.e., at lunch time or if staff need to manage disruptive persons).
+Each training area is designed to serve from 12 to 30 people.
+These persons are served with staff ratios 1:4.
+Some individuals have 1:1.
+Ratios may be higher at times (i.e., at lunch time or if staff need to manage individual needs).
 Health and behavior consultants are utilized by the company to provide resources for training related to issues of vulnerability.
 In compliance with Minnesota Rules, part 9543.3000 to 9543.3090 (Rule 11), the background of new employees is reviewed for previous incident(s) of abuse or neglect to others.